tjbergstrom/ML/Face Recognition with SVC and MLP/readme.md

 classify.py is also pretty trivial.
 Just upload a photo.
 It will find any faces in it, and compare them with the faces that the model has been trained to recognize.

-In any case, again, the model is only as good as the data it has been trained with.
+## Again, the model is only as good as the data it has been trained with.
 A few photos per each person will not be able to recognize anyone very well.